Monsoon Rains Wreak Flood Havoc Across South Asia - UrduPoint

 Monsoon Rains Wreak Flood Havoc Across South Asia

-The monsoon is crucial for irrigation and groundwater supplies in the impoverished region, home to a fifth of the world's population, and brings relief after the unforgiving summer.
+But the downpours -- which stretch from June to September -- can turn deadly, and have wreaked havoc again this year across India, Nepal, Bangladesh and Pakistan-administered Kashmir.

-But the downpours, which stretch from June to September, can turn deadly, and have wreaked havoc again this year across India, Nepal, Bangladesh and Pakistan-administered Kashmir, with people, dwellings and boats in remote low-lying areas washed away.
+People, dwellings and boats in remote low-lying areas have been washed away.

 "Entire communities have been cut off by rising waters, increasing the risk of people going hungry and getting sick," Xavier Castellanos, of the International Federation of Red Cross, said of the growing crisis.

-In Mumbai, a building collapsed in a cramped neighbourhood, killing seven people following heavy rains in the city.
+In Mumbai, a building collapsed in a cramped neighbourhood, killing 10 people following heavy rains in the city.

-"Rescue operations are ongoing and we expect over 10 people to be stuck in the debris but cannot confirm the exact figures," Mumbai disaster spokesman Tanaji Kamble told AFP.
+"Rescue operations will continue till everyone stuck under the debris is rescued.
+Over 10 people are still stuck inside," Mumbai disaster spokesman Tanaji Kamble told AFP.

 Almost a third of Bangladesh -- a delta country criss-crossed by hundreds of rivers -- was underwater, said Arifuzzaman Bhuyan of the state-run Flood Forecasting and Warning Centre.